-- Spending time alone with a child (one on one) or with children away from others - Treat all children and young people with respect and dignity. - Always put the welfare of each child and young person first. - Ensure that any activities in which children are engaged do not keep them out of school or put them in hazardous circumstances. - Maintain a safe and appropriate distance with children and young people (e.g., it is not appropriate for staff, consultants, or volunteers to have an intimate relationship with a child or to share a room with them). - Ensure that if any form of manual or physical support is required, it should be provided openly, and according to the local custom and culture, as well as to international conventions.
-Some parents and children are becoming increasingly sensitive about
+- Always work in an open environment and avoid private or unobserved situations with children and young people. - Treat all children and young people with respect and dignity. - Always put the welfare of each child and young person first. - Ensure that any activities in which children are engaged do not keep them out of school and in hazardous circumstances. - Maintain a safe and appropriate distance with children and young people (e.g., it is not appropriate for staff, consultants or volunteers to have an intimate relationship with a child or to share a room with them). - Ensure that if any form of manual or physical support is required, it should be provided openly and according to the local custom and culture as well as to international conventions.
+Some parents and children

-- manual or physical support, and their views should always be carefully considered. - Ensure that if children and young persons are taken away for the day or night, they always are accompanied by a male and female member of staff. - Be an excellent role model this includes not smoking or drinking alcohol in the company of young people. - Request written parental or official consent if staff, consultant, volunteers, and staff of project partners are required to transport children and young people. - Ensure appropriate company in a car or vehicle with a child or young person. - Follow proper international protocols when taking pictures of children.
+- are becoming increasingly sensitive about manual or physical support and their views should always be carefully considered. - Ensure that if children and young persons are taken away for the day or night, they always are accompanied by a male and female member of staff. - Be an excellent role model; this includes not smoking or drinking alcohol in the company of young people. - Requesting written parental or official consent if staff, consultant, volunteers and staff of project partners are required to transport children and young people. - Ensure appropriate company with a child or young person while in a car or other vehicle. - Follow proper international protocols when taking pictures of children.